bcnmy/docs/partners/walletUiKit.md

 ---
-sidebar_label: "Obvious"
+sidebar_label: "Wallet UI Kit"
 sidebar_position: 3
 ---

-# Obvious - Embedded wallet UI
+# Obvious - Embedded Wallet UI Kit

 Developers can now integrate Biconomy’s account abstraction based wallet in their apps in just 5 minutes and a few lines of code.
 Our partners at Obvious have built out a UI kit on our existing infrastructure that removes the need for developers to build an in-app wallet UI experience for the user.
 The developers can now use the Obvious Embed for a smooth in-app Smart Account experience.